Pardip235/RecipeSampleApp/README.md

 # RecipeSampleApp
-RecipeSampleApp is sample app to showing recipe list and recipe detail.
-It has build using Dagger 2, Coroutine with MVVM architecture.
+RecipeSampleApp is sample app for showing recipe list and recipe detail.
+It is sample demo app using Dagger 2, Kotlin Coroutine with MVVM architecture.